nuru999/nuru999/README.md

 ---

 ### 🚀 About Me
 - 💻 Trained **Software Engineer** with hands-on frontend & backend experience
-- 🔐 Currently pursuing **Cybersecurity Certificate & Diploma**
 - 🌱 Strong foundation from **ICDL** and real-world development projects
 - 🤝 Open to collaborations, internships, and entry-level tech roles